 It belongs to the group of dihydropyridines, which act in muscle contraction.

-These affect the relaxation of blood vessels , which can reduce the workload of the heart.
+These affect the relaxation of blood vessels, reducing the heart’s workload.

-This medication lowers blood pressure, and its antihypertensive action is associated with this relaxing effect of blood vessels of vascular smooth muscle, allowing blood to flow more easily.
+This medication lowers blood pressure, and its antihypertensive action is associated with this relaxing effect on vascular smooth muscle blood vessels, allowing blood to flow more easily.

 - (RS)-3-etil-5-metil-2-(2-aminoetoximetil)-4-(2-chlorofenil)-1,4-dihidro-6-metil-3,5- piridinadicarboxilato.

 - Tablets of 5 mg and 10 mg.

 Amlodipine inhibits the flow through the cell membrane of calcium ions because it binds by changing its affinity to the alpha1 subunit of L-type calcium channels, preventing its opening.